leoarthurwall/ToDoListSwift/README.md

 - Storyboards
 - Connecting repo to Github & commiting changes
 - Understanding of the SwiftProgramming language and the XCode library

+## Deploying to the App Store

+If I were to deploy this app to the app store, these are the steps I would take: